Kartikpatkar/SLDS-icons-kit-salesforce/README.md

 5. **Done!**

-   - You’ll now see ApexGenie in your extensions bar.
+   - You’ll now see SLDS Icons Kit in your extensions bar.
    - Click the icon to launch and start generating Apex!

 ---